Guided Ice Fishing Trips

 • Bring snacks, water, and something warm to drink.

-• Alcohol is fine in moderation, but excessive drinking can end a trip early.
+• Alcohol is permitted in moderation, but excessive drinking can end a trip early.

 Frequently Asked Ice Fishing Questions